rberlind/vault-benchmarking/README.md

 If you want the read-secrets.lua and list-secrets.lua scripts to print the secrets they retrieve, add `-- true` after the Vault URL.

-When running multiple instances of the write-delete-secrets.lua script simultaneously, be sure to add an extra argument `-- <n>` after the URL and to use a different value of \<n\> for each instance.
+When running multiple instances of the write-delete-secrets.lua script simultaneously, be sure to add the argument `-- <n>` after the URL and to use a different value of \<n\> for each instance.
 Please also always run this script with one thread (`-t1`) and one connection (`-c1`) to ensure deletes do not reach the Vault server before the corresponding writes.

 Descriptions of the wrk command line options are [here](https://github.com/wg/wrk#command-line-options).